-2.30.
-The time periods for the application of unit charges to LV and HV Designated Properties that are HH metered are detailed in Annex 1.
+- 2.32.
+The time periods for the application of unit charges to LV and HV designated properties that are HH metered are detailed in Annex 1.
+We have not issued a notice to change the time bands. - 2.33.
+The time periods for the application of unit charges to designated EHV properties are detailed in Annex 2.
 We have not issued a notice to change the time bands.